 There are various expenses your business has that are allowed as deductions.
 That means you can subtract those costs from the income you would otherwise receive to reduce your self-employment tax obligations.
 One thing to remember is that 6.2 percent, or half of your social security taxes, are also deductible from your total income as a business expense.
 That means you subtract that amount from your taxable income and only pay taxes on the difference.

 If you are self-employed and earn $400 or more, you must report your earnings via the Schedule SE (Form 1040).
-That form will tell you if your earnings are subject to the self-employment tax.
-Most people who are self-employed as independent contractors or sole proprietors will use Schedule C or C-EZ forms.
+That form will tell you if your earnings are subject to self-employment tax.
+However, most self-employed independent contractors or sole proprietors will use Schedule C or C-EZ forms.

-Social Security taxes can be quite complicated.
-It is a good idea to work with an accountant to determine your best long-term strategy for these payroll taxes.
+Social Security taxes can be pretty complicated.
+Therefore, it is a good idea to work with an accountant to determine your best long-term strategy for these payroll taxes.

 © Fintactix, LLC 2021